Wild SF is a group of passionate, funky artists and creatives who live and love San Francisco.

 Artist and actress Mina can usually be found with a coffee in one hand and a drawing utensil in the other.
 With a passion for creating, she found her niche in technical theatre and moved to SF to study costume design.
 When she’s not creating costumes or building sets for the stage, she turns her focus to playwriting and improv to bring characters to life.

 A native Brooklynite, Lia moved to our foggy city and has made the West Coast her own.
 She is a funky dancer (and board member!) with the crew No Mirror Movement, and volunteers on the weekends at the community-run Alemany Farm and the Bay Area Childcare Collective.
-She co-wrote our Street Art tour, supports fellow guides, and probably responded to your email inquiry or phone call, too.
+She co-wrote our Street Art tour, supports fellow guides, and steers the ship!

 Maren is a mixed media artist as well as a writer and researcher for Wild SF.
 Friends describe her as “detail oriented,” “insatiably curious,” and “that girl who still has my pen, even though I’m pretty sure I never said she could take it.”
 She grew up in various parts of California and Germany which explains a few things.
 You can find more of Maren’s work on her website.